Rysess/snaffpy/README.md

 `--ldap` queries Active Directory for enabled computer objects and resolves their DNS host names.
 It can be combined with `--cidr` and `--targets`.
 A successful LDAP bind also validates the credentials before any SMB logon is attempted.

+Point the LDAP and Kerberos traffic at a specific domain controller with `--dc-ip` (its IP, used for the LDAP bind and, on its own, as the KDC) and/or `--dc-host` (its FQDN, used as the Kerberos KDC since SPNs need a name).
+When both are given, LDAP uses the IP and Kerberos uses the FQDN; with neither, the domain name is resolved instead.

 ## Rules